 - Toppings: Use ritz crackers or fried onions instead of panko breadcrumbs.

-- Vegetarian: This recipe obviousluy can be made vegetarian by ommiting the ham.
-Just use beans, tofu or more veggies and potatoes.
+- Vegetarian: This recipe obviously can be made vegetarian by omitting the ham.
+Just use beans, tofu, or more veggies and potatoes.

 More casserole recipes: